 Follow me on Twitter: KevinMajor_SRN

-Northwestern came into Saturdays home matchup against Iowa on a high note after winning 3 of 4, including a double overtime thriller against Purdue, and an upset victory of then 23rd ranked Illinois.
+Northwestern came into Saturday’s home matchup against Iowa on a high note after winning 3 of 4, including a double overtime thriller against Purdue, and an upset victory over then 23rd ranked Illinois.

-However, the Wildcats just did not have enough depth to hang with number 10 Iowa, who beat them 76-50 Saturday afternoon in a rematch of the two teams’ Jan.
+However, the Wildcats just did not have enough depth to hang with the 10th ranked Hawkeye’s, who beat them 76-50 Saturday afternoon in a rematch of the two teams’ Jan.
 9 game in Iowa City, in which the Hawkeyes won 93-67 after shooting 64.3 percent during the second half.

 Northwestern looked good in the first half, despite never having the lead, by once again emphasizing tough defense to make up for their lack of scoring and depth.
 Iowa turned the ball over 10 times and star player, Roy Devyn Marble, was held scoreless for the first 20 minutes.